krunalg/Chat/README.md

 Installation:
 ----------------------------

-1. Clone/download repository.
+1. Clone or download this repository.
 2. Create a new MySQL database.
 3. On the newly created database, run `database.sql`.
-4. Open `mapper/mysql-connection-template.js` and follow instructions.
+4. Open `mapper/mysql-connection-template.js` and follow the instructions.
-5. In a web browser, open `mapper/cron.php` (takes about 30 minutes).
+5. In a web browser, open `mapper/cron.php`.
+Be patient (this takes about 30 minutes).

 ### Then to play:
 6. Run `server/server.bat`.
-7. In a web browser, open `client/index.php?user=Joncom` (or any other user in the database).
+7. In a web browser, open `client/index.php?user=Joncom`.

 Change-Log: